Pohnpei State: United States administration

 Pohnpei, when it was a district of the Trust Territory of the Pacific Islands, initially contained the island of Kosrae, which was a municipality of the district but in 1977 became a separate district.
 During World War II the islands were bypassed in the American amphibious campaigns between 1943 and 1945.
 Military installations were attacked on several occasions, including the USS Massachusetts (BB-59) and USS Iowa (BB-61) battle ship bombardments, as well as a USS Cowpens carrier air strike (CVL-25).
 At the end of the war, the Carolinas became part of the Pacific Islands Trust Territory.

 The Federated States of Micronesia gained full independence in 1985.
 Since then, Pohnpei has been a sheltered tropical port under indirect U.S. control.

 Geography

 The state of Pohnpei is located in the Pacific Ocean near the eastern end of the Caroline Islands.
 It is approximately midway between Honolulu and Manila.
 The land area of Pohnpei state is about 133.2 sqmi.

 Pohnpei's outer islands are low islands, and include Pingelap, Mokil, Ant, Pakin, Ngatik, Nukuoro, Oroluk, and Kapingamarangi; also included is the largely submerged Minto Reef.

-With the exception of coastal plains, talus slopes and alluvial fans, most of Pohnpei Island, a high island, is ruggedly mountainous, lush and verdant, with the highest peak at 791 m.
+With the exception of coastal plains, talus slopes and alluvial fans, most of Pohnpei Island, a volcanic island, is ruggedly mountainous, lush and verdant, with the highest peak at 791 m.
 Its rainforest is dense and rich; extensive mangrove swamps line much of the low shore.
 The island is roughly circular in outline, its 80 mi coast surrounded by coral reef.